 Now check the assigned IP addresses.

 Congratulations!
 You have successfully installed the DHCP Server.
 Thanks for using this tutorial for installing DHCP Server on CentOS 7 system.
-For additional help or useful information, we recommend you to check the official CentOS website.
+For additional help or useful information, we recommend you check the official CentOS website.